Guardians and Guides of the Inner Wild

 For over twenty years, I’ve worked with etchings from the 1400s-1800s, scanning images from old books, reworking and modifying them in Photoshop, and transferring them onto porcelain.
 The animals I returned to again and again held a certain stillness, a quiet formality, but they rarely carried the emotional depth I was looking for.
 Their postures and gazes were fixed, lacking the expression I wanted to convey.
 I yearned for something more meaningful, something that could hold symbolic weight and emotional presence.

 The emerging illustrations are rendered in my usual sepia etching style, a visual language rooted in the antique books and engravings I’ve long worked with.
 Transferring these images onto porcelain connects them to the domestic; to the things we hold in our hands, use daily, and pass between one another.
+Like stories passed down from generation to generation.

 Some of the Guardians appear in quiet relationship with a small, barefoot girl, a recurring figure throughout the collection.
 The girl stands beside each animal with serious awareness.
-Together, they represent a relationship built on mutual protection, where strength and vulnerability exist side by side.
+Together, they represent a relationship built on mutual trust, where strength and vulnerability exist side by side.

 Other pieces in the series focus on the animal guardians alone.
 These stand-alone works carry the same symbolic weight.
 Without the girl beside them, the animals speak more directly to the viewer, inviting personal connection and interpretation.
 Whether held in the hand or placed in the home, these objects become quiet anchors; reminders and companions.